Kazmimasooma/Group-1-Disney/README.md

 #### Features Selection

-From the dataset collected, we have selected these 4 values as our input features:
+From the final dataset collected, we have selected these 4 values as our input features:
 1. Genres
 2. MPAA Ratings
 3. IMDB Average Rating
-4. IMDB Total Votes (which shows how many people have rated the movie)
+4. IMDB Total Votes (which shows how many people have rated a movie)

 #### Features Preprocessing - Binning